 When thawed, remove the wrappers, wash them under running warm water and discard.
 This is also a safety practice.

 If chicken legs are closed together with a plastic band or wire, remove them and discard.

-Remove giblets from cavity, wash them thoroughly, and store in the refrigerator until ready to cook separately.
+Remove giblets from C, wash them thoroughly, and store in the refrigerator until ready to cook separately.

 Wash the whole chicken under running tap water until water runs clear.
 (Can also wash in a large bowl of water, changing it out several times.)

 out the pinfeathers left on the bird by commercial packers.
 These are

 tiny white casings found on the back side, under the wings, and on the